The alert of the experts in free competition to the Convention

 The risk of the merger system

 Carey’s partner and member of the Red ProCompetencia, Lorena Pavic, subtracts drama from certain concepts of the article in question.
-She estimates that they could be modified and left, talking correctly with the current regulations in the harmonization phase.
+She estimates that they might be modified and left, talking correctly with the current regulations in the harmonization phase.
 However, there is an aspect that causes concern, the part that deals with the concentration of companies and that condemns those that affect the efficient, fair and loyal functioning of the markets.

 Chile has a preventive control mechanism for mergers or concentration operations since 2016, included in the latest amendment to Law 20,945 that perfected the system.
 This mechanism falls to the FNE, which analyzes from before all those operations that exceed certain thresholds and gives them the go-ahead for their completion.